-Our lowest bound for $N(CO)/N(H_2) < 10^{-3}$ in the diffuse nebular medium, is a factor of 30 higher than ratio used by Huggins et al. (1996) to constrain the CO clump mass.
-Should a HST servicing mission 4 be successful in resurrecting STIS then higher signal-to-noise data could be acquired to examine the $N(CO)/N(H_2)$ more carefully, using a number of rovibrational bands.
-It should be possible to place limits on $\log N(CO) \lesssim 13$ (e.g. Burgh et al. 2007).
+Our lowest bound for $N(CO)/N(H_2) < 10^{-3}$ in the diffuse nebular medium is a factor of 30 higher than ratio used by Huggins et al. (1996) to constrain the CO clump mass.
+Should an HST servicing mission 4 be successful in resurrecting STIS, then higher signal-to-noise data could be acquired to examine the $N(CO)/N(H_2)$ more carefully, using a number of rovibrational bands.
+It should be possible to place limits on $\log N(CO) \leq 13$ (e.g., Burgh et al. 2007).

 We emphasize that our analysis applies to the direct line of sight gas, the diffuse nebular medium, which we find to be dust free.
-The existence of clumps with column densities of CO in excess of $10^{16}~{\rm cm^{-2}}$ immediately adjacent to regions with CO column densities $\lesssim 10^{14}~{\rm cm^{-2}}$ attests to the steep density gradients within the nebular environment and the probable low covering fraction of the densest clumpy medium.
+The existence of clumps with column densities of CO in excess of 1016 cm-2 immediately adjacent to regions with CO column densities $\lesssim 10^{14}$ cm-2 attests to the steep density gradients within the nebular environment and the probable low covering fraction of the densest clumpy medium.
 The clumps may well be reservoirs of material depleted from the diffuse medium.
-Measuring the abundance of metals on either side of the neutral transition velocity could provide information on whether photo-evaporation of the globules is an important process for the enrichment of metals in the high velocity zone (McCandliss & Kruk 2007).
+Measuring the abundance of metals on either side of the neutral transition velocity could provide information on whether photoevaporation of the globules is an important process for the enrichment of metals in the high-velocity zone (McCandliss &

+Kruk 2007).
 In addition, infrared spectral and imaging observations with Spitzer could tell us much more about the prevalence of dust and molecules elsewhere in the nebula.
-Mapping of the nebular Balmer emission line ratios with respect to the H_2 S(1) (2-1) / S(1) (1-0) emission ratio would be especially useful for further exploring the connections between H2 production of Balmer emission and the prevelence of thermal or fluorescence processes in the clumpy medium.
+Mapping of the nebular Balmer emission line ratios with respect to the $H_2 S(1)$ (2-1)/S(1)(1-0) emission ratio would be especially useful for further exploring the connections between H2 production of Balmer emission and the prevalence of thermal or fluorescence processes in the clumpy medium.

 During the review of this paper, work by O'Dell et al. (2007) was brought to our attention.
-O'Dell et al. derive the total flux in the infrared H_2 emission lines in the Helix Nebula and argue that only Lyc radiation from the star has enough power to sustain the H_2 IR emission at the observed levels.
+O'Dell et al. derive the total flux in the infrared H2 emission lines in the Helix Nebula and argue that only Lyman continuum radiation from the star has enough power to sustain the H2 IR emission at the observed levels.
 They also propose that charge exchange between H_2 and O^+ could be a significant dissociation channel.
-Future work examining the efficiency of their proposed charge exchange mechanism for mediating the dissociation of H_2 in comparison to the Lyc dissociation process proposed here, would be a useful addition to the nascent field of Lyc dominated PDR's.
+Future work examining the efficiency of their proposed charge exchange mechanism for mediating the dissociation of H_2 in comparison to the Lyman continuum dissociation process proposed here would be a useful addition to the nascent field of Lyman continuum dominated PDRs.